Sia-11/BookMyPool/README.md

 ## Features

-- User registration and login.
+- User-friendly registration and login.
-- Choose between the driver or passenger role.
+- Selection between driver and passenger modes.
-- Drivers can provide ride details.
+- Collection of driver and passenger details.
-- Passengers can select their preferred drivers.
+- Confirmation and completion of rides.
-- Confirming ride details for both drivers and passengers.
+- A seamless user experience.

-## Installation
+## Getting Started

 To run the BookMyPool app locally, follow these steps: